EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

   scales the default figure size by _w_.  _w_ is a number or expression.\\
   If the second argument is present the width is scaled by _w_, the height by _h_.
 + -lbl=_a_,_b_,_c_,_d_,...\\
-  Supply _k_ point (symmetry) labels at the points where panels meet.\\
+  Supply _k_ point (symmetry) labels at the points where panels meet.
 For now, labels must be one character each.
-Note: G is turned into the Greek &Gamma;.
-  You should supply _n_+1 labels, where _n_ is the number of panels.
+  You should supply _n_+1 labels, where _n_ is the number of panels.\\
+  _Note:_{: style="color: red"} Note: G is turned into the Greek &Gamma;.
 + -tl=<i>title</i>\\
    Adds a title to appear at the top of the figure.
 + -merge=file2[,file3] or  -mergep=file2[,file3]\\
    merges two bands file, one for each spin (spin-pol case)\\
    Optional **file3** causes plbnds to write merged file to _file3_{: style="color: green"}.\\
    `-mergep` pads a file containing fewer bands so that the number of bands in the merged file is fixed.
++ -col3:fn2,outfile merges 2 bnds file with 3rd color
 + -spin1 or -spin2\\
   plots only bands of first or second spin (spin polarized calculations only)
 + -skip=_lst_\\